Sweetwater Harvest Festival

 - Chickadee Feeding

 For groups wishing to attend the Sweetwater Harvest Festival please contact our Education Coordinator at education(at)wyemarsh.com.
-Groups rates apply for groups with over 20 participants.
+Groups rates apply for groups with over 20 participants, and must be paid in advance.
 705-526-7809.

 Throughout the spring Wye Marsh offers a Sweetwater Harvest Program available to school and community groups.